 - A member of a group that is underrepresented in graduate education (i.e., Black, Hispanic, American Indian, Alaskan Native, Native Hawaiian, Native American Pacific Islanders)*;

 4. Has NOT enrolled in ANY post-baccalaureate programs at an institution of higher education.

 * For details, please reference 34 CFR 647.3(c)(3) (Authority: 20 U.S.C.
 1070a-15) and 34 CFR 647.7 “Groups underrepresented in graduate education”

 To apply, please follow the application procedure detailed below.
 Please complete all requirements fully and accurately.

 Again, if you are a first-generation and low-income student, we encourage you apply.

 To complete an application, please submit all five of the following:

 1. McNair Scholars Application (Click here to access.
 Please sign electronically.)

-3. Curriculum Vitae (CV) or resume including, but not limited to, a list of all academic honors, distinctions, scholarships, memberships in academic and extracurricular organizations and participation in academic activities, including research experience.
-(Please upload into application.)
+3. Curriculum Vitae (CV) including, but not limited to, a list of all academic honors, distinctions, scholarships, memberships in academic and extracurricular organizations, and participation in academic activities, including research experiences.
+Please upload into application.

-5. Three (3) Letters of Recommendation, at least two of which must come from higher education faculty who can speak to your researching and writing skills.
+5. Three (3) Letters of Recommendation, at least two (2) of which must come from higher-education faculty who can speak to your researching and writing skills.
 Additional recommendations do not increase chances of selection.
-Please provide this link — tinyurl.com/y5p2zrnd — to your recommenders.
-Recommenders should submit directly via this form.
+Please provide this link — tinyurl.com/y5p2zrnd — to your recommenders; recommenders should submit directly via this form.